alessandroredrouge/the-way-forward/RENDER_DEPLOYMENT.md

 1. **Connect your repository to Render**:

    - Log in to your Render dashboard
-   - Click "New" and select "Blueprint" (to use the render.yaml configuration)
+   - Click "New" and select "Web Service"
    - Connect your Git repository
    - Select the repository containing your application

 2. **Configure your service**:

+   - Select "Docker" as the environment
    - Render will automatically detect the `render.yaml` file
-   - Review the configuration and make any necessary adjustments
+   - If not using the render.yaml file, manually configure:
+     - Environment: Docker
+     - Build Command: `docker-compose -f docker/production/docker-compose.prod.yml build`
+     - Start Command: `docker-compose -f docker/production/docker-compose.prod.yml up`
-   - Click "Apply"
+   - Click "Create Web Service"

 3. **Environment Variables**: